hunter-teacher-cert/csci70300-summer2022/hashing/hashing.md

 <img src="hashtableNoCollisions.png">

 # Until we have collisions

 This utopian idea breaks down very quickly when we have too many values, because there will always be a chance that your hashcode matches the hashcode of another item.

 When two keys map to the same hashcode (thus slot in the array), we have a collision.
-This requires we come up with a way to handle collisions without slowing down the data structure
+This requires we come up with a way to handle collisions without slowing down the data structure too much.

+Note that as the density of values in the hashtable increases (we add more values and have fewer empty slots) the probability is higher that we have a collision.
+It is a good idea to have a hashtable that has much more space than number of elements we want to store.

 # Open Addressing